 Reporting platforms in the cloud also provide built-in oversight and assurance into the process.
 There is no need to worry about saving, version control, who made a change to a cell in a spreadsheet because the spreadsheets, documents, and presentations all sit in the same shared, secure environment.
 All you need to worry about is finishing the work—the automated audit trail takes care of the governance.

 These efficiencies add up.
 For example, Workiva customers have saved one week or seven days straight away in the first reporting cycle.

 4. Data management at scale

-“The complexity that we are facing is the volume of data that we have.
+“The complexity that we're facing is the volume of data that we've got.
 Because we work for a multinational, we cut and slice the data in 17 different variables.
 We want to see it by business.
 We also want to see it by region, by GL code, by day, by manager—a combination of those.”

 FP&A tools are good for certain things—like really dynamic slicing and dicing and where you can double-click and expand and drill down.
-We work with companies that have that capability, such as Anaplan, Adaptive Planning and others.
-But once it is ready, how can you easily bring that same level of mapped and sliced data into the reporting environment?
+We work with companies that have that capability, such as Anaplan, Adaptive Planning, and others.
+But once it’s ready, how can you easily bring that same level of mapped and sliced data into the reporting environment?

 With Workiva, you can bring in the master data by columns and one column could be segmented by country, division, etc. Along with that, you get control and accuracy and traceability—and how quickly it updates is something you have to see to believe.

 “We are in a highly competitive space—like everyone these days.
 The faster we get our numbers and analysis and story around those numbers, the faster we can move on an opportunity—and the happier our board is.“